-Suicide is a tricky subject to talk about, especially if you are concerned that someone you know is possibly thinking about taking their own life.
+Suicide is a tricky subject to talk about, especially if you think someone you know is considering taking their own life.

-It is estimated that 800,000 people worldwide die by suicide every year and that attempted suicides are between 10 and 20 times greater than this number.
-Figures also show a high gender imbalance, with cases of male suicide being an average of 3.5 times higher than those of females.
+It is estimated that 800,000 people worldwide die by suicide every year.
+It is also thought that attempted suicides are between 10 and 20 times greater than this number.
+Figures show a high gender imbalance, cases of male suicide being an average of 3.5 times higher than females.

 Whether you are concerned for someone else, or in need of support yourself, preventingsuicideinsussex.org has been launched to provide support for those in need.
-As well as knowing where to go for help, it is also important to know what to look out for if you are worried about a friend or a loved one.
+As well as knowing where to go for help, it is also important to know what to look out for if you are worried about someone.

 If someone is in immediate danger of taking their own life call emergency services on 999.
 Ask for an ambulance.
 Or take them to A&E at their local hospital.

 Be alert.
 Not everyone who is thinking about suicide will tell someone, but there may be warning signs.